timescale/docs/mst/identify-index-issues.md

 A `UNIQUE` index works on one or more columns where the combination is unique in a table.
 When the index is corrupted or disabled, duplicated physical rows appear in the table, breaking the uniqueness constraint of the index.
-When you try to rebuild index with `REINDEX` it fails.
+When you try to rebuild an index that is not unique, the `REINDEX` command fails.
 To resolve this issue, first remove the duplicate rows from the table and then rebuild the index.